LapisSea/JDatablockFS/README.md

   `static String toString(<type> instance){...}` can be added to write a custom toString
 - `static IP of(...)` is just a convenience function that is completely optional.
 It just makes it more pleasing to manually make an instance.
 It is a replacement for `new IP(...)`

 Note that this creates implementation(s) as needed.
-This may provide a performance increase and clarity in a context where only partial access to data is needed. (such as finding an object by a spesific field) This is because manually creating a perfect instance is annoying and clumsy.
+This may provide a performance increase and clarity in a context where only partial access to data is needed. (such as finding an object by a specific field) This is because manually creating a perfect instance is annoying and clumsy.
 Simply defining what fields you need offloads the annoying bolierplate work to the code generation mechanism inside the library.

 NOTE: You *can* create your own implementation of an interface like this, but it is best for the internals of this library to do that for you.